 Articles submitted to the IJIEM journal should be original and unpublished contributions and should not be under consideration for any other publication at the same time.
 Manuscript should be written in English.
 Responsibility for the contents of the paper rests upon the authors and not upon the editors or the publisher.
 Authors of submitted papers will be asked to sign Plagiarism Declaration and Copyright transfer agreement to University of Novi Sad, Faculty of Technical Sciences.
 The papers have to be prepared according to the Publication Ethics.
 IJIEM journal does not have Article Processing Charges (APCs) nor article submission charge.
 Thus, authors are not charged for submission nor for the publications of their manuscripts.

-All papers for consideration by the International Journal of Industrial Engineering and Management should be submitted by e-mail to the journal Editor-in-Chief:
+All papers for consideration by the International Journal of Industrial Engineering and Management should be submitted via the Journal's online submission system.

 The review process is free of charge.
 IJIEM uses the following double blind peer review process:

 At certain times of the year, authors should be aware that review processes tend to be slower.
 For instance, during December and January, many colleagues have end-of-semester responsibilities.
 In the southern hemisphere, many colleagues also take vacations.
 During July and August, many colleagues in the northern hemisphere attend conferences and take vacations.
 Many also finalize research papers during this period and thus the IJIEM receives a large number of submissions.